Welcome to today's edition of the Rush 24-7 podcast.

 And so every year when his birthday comes around, of course, it conjures up all these memories.

-And yesterday I spent the day just rifling through the TV station trying to find George Bush on something just because that feeling of security that he gave us after 9-11, um, just his his stoicism, just everything about that man and his wife brought peace and security to me, especially.
+And yesterday I spent the day just rifling through the TV station trying to find George Bush on something just because that feeling of security that he gave us after 9-11, just his stoicism, just everything about that man and his wife brought peace and security to me, especially.

-And you know, it's just President Bush on Mount Rushmore, I'm all there.
+And, you know, it's just President Bush on Mount Rushmore, I'm all there.

 I'm right with you.

-I he is the greatest president in my lifetime.
+He is the greatest president in my lifetime.

-You've your your daughter is one.
+Your daughter is one.

 You're wondering what kind of world you brought her into.